RobotLeopard86/CacaoEngine/engine/README.md

 This is the windowing integration for macOS using the Cocoa API.
 This is written in Objective-C++ to allow for integration with Apple's APIs while still being able to operate within the Cacao Engine context.

 ## OpenGL Backend (`src/opengl`)
-The OpenGL backend uses OpenGL 4.1 (no GLES) Core Profile, as described in the backends page in the [manual](https://robotleopard86.github.io/CacaoEngine/dev/manual).
+The OpenGL backend uses OpenGL 4.1 Core Profile (no OpenGL ES for now), as described in the backends page in the [manual](https://robotleopard86.github.io/CacaoEngine/dev/manual).
 It is the only common backend across all three major supported platforms, but may in the future lack more advanced features should they be added, simply due to age.

 This also contains the context management code for each of the supported platforms (with the macOS portion being written in Objective-C++).
 EGL is used on both X11 and Wayland.